Skip the commercial jelly and try one of these natural lube options for better, steamier (and healthier!) sex.

 Most commercially flavored and scented lubes rely on artificial ingredients.
 As anyone who’s ever tried a flavored lube can attest, that strawberry/chocolate/vanilla flavored lube certainly doesn’t taste like strawberry, chocolate, or vanilla.

 If clean and natural products are important to you, there are a number of personal lubricants on the market that fit the bill.
 But we’re here to let you in on a secret: A handful of Paleo-friendly oils work just as good, if not better, for many people.
 They’re also considerably cheaper and more versatile.
-You can get jars and bottles of the stuff for the same price as tiny vials of traditional lubes.
+You can get jars and bottles of the stuff for the same price as tiny vials of traditional lubes. [tweet_quote] Bottomline: Not all oils are created equal.
+Some can help you achieve mind-blowing orgasms, and some can harm the balance of women’s healthy vaginal bacteria or irritate skin. [/tweet_quote]

 Just as ingesting processed vegetable oil is far inferior to olive oil, it’s important to keep in mind that not all oils are the same.
 There are some that can help you achieve mind-blowing orgasms, and some that will potentially harm the balance of women’s healthy vaginal bacteria, irritate sensitive skin, or leave behind a sticky, unappealing residue.